Global route / Europe

 Pyrenees often pierce through cloud cover; even in poor weather the mountain silhouettes are visible.

-What is the best side of plane for Madrid to Barcelona?
+What is the best side for Madrid to Barcelona?